bschmoker/pipertalent.co/index.md

 ## Sourcing diverse candidates for creative positions

-We source candidates that would otherwise **miss your employment pitches**
+We source candidates that would otherwise **miss your job postings**

 We build authentic relationships with creative thinkers built on professionalism, understanding and trust